Solar Power Lights Rural Communities and Boosts School Performance

 They are among the 150 children at the institution that have received solar lanterns through a 10 million Kenya shillings solar project dubbed ‘One Light Per Child.’

-World Vision supports the initiative in partnership with Suntransfer, through the Integrated Management of Natural Resources for Resilience in Arid and Semi-Arid Lands (IMARA) programme in Kenya.
+World Vision supports the initiative in partnership with Suntransfer, through the Integrated Management of Natural Resources for Resilience in Arid and Semi-Arid Lands (IMARA) programme in Kenya, which is funded by the Swedish International Development Co-operation Agency (SIDA).

 “In the marginalised communities, access to quality education is limited.
 But tonight, these children will read and do their homework using the lanterns.
 This will eventually better their education,” said Obadiah Kisang, the Director of the IMARA programme for World Vision in Kenya.